hheydaroff/dostgpt/readme.md

    cd dostgpt
    ```

 3. Obtain an OpenAI API key and add it to the `config.ini` file.
+If `config.ini` does not exist, create one in the same directory.
 You can create an OpenAI account and generate an API key from their website.

    ```ini
    [OpenAI]